Minimal reproducible data

 Use the same guiding questions that we used earlier!

-2. What data type is each variable? (less necessary, since we are keeping the actual variables)
+- What data type (discrete or continuous) is each variable? (perhaps less necessary, since you are keeping the original variables)

-3. How many levels and/or observations are necessary? (potentially still useful, we don’t want to get rid of more than we need)
+- How many levels and/or observations are necessary? (we don’t want to get rid of more than we need)

-4. Should the values be distributed in a specific way? (they are as they are, but worth keeping in mind in terms of how we are removing observations)
+- Do the values need to be distributed in a specific way? (worth keeping in mind in terms of how we are removing observations)

 Based on our previous answers we end up with:

-5. No NA’s, but we still don’t know if the blanks are relevant, so let’s make sure we keep at least one.
+- NA’s are present in the sex variable, so let’s make sure we keep at least one.

-Now that we have a clearer goal, let’s subset our data.
+Now that we have a clearer goal, let’s subset the data.

-Note: you should already have an understanding of how to subset or wrangle data using the tidyverse from the R for Ecology lesson.
-If not, go check it out! [insert link to lesson]
+Note: you should already have an understanding of how to subset or wrangle data using the tidyverse from the Data Analysis and Visualization in R for Ecologists.
+If not, go check it out!

 R